rabaur/ebd-website/_exercises/exercise2.md

 - **Hospital Characteristics**: Describe the type of hospital, location, year built, architect, and function of the analyzed ward.
 - **Status Quo**: Describe the initial layout, noting what works well, what doesn't, and any peculiarities.
-- **Hypothesis/Strategy**: Describe your strategy for the design intervention in 2-3 sentences.
+- **Hypothesis/Strategy**: Compare your strategies for the design intervention in 2-3 sentences.
-- **Design Process**: Document your design process, key milestones, and decisions.
+- **Design Process**: Document your individual design processes, key milestones, and decisions.
-- **Reflection**: Reflect on how analytics-assisted design influenced your experience.
+- **Reflection**: Reflect together on how analytics-assisted design influenced your experience.
 Did it engage or hinder you?

-## 5. Optional Task: Challenge (Release Date: Upcoming Days)

-1. **Create a New Project**: Create a project named `challenge-hs24-your-nickname` where `your-nickname` is your chosen nickname.
-Ensure the name starts with "challenge-hs24-" for tracking purposes.
-2. **Download Starter Layout**: Download the provided JSON file.
-3. **Import Starter Layout**: Import the starter layout into your challenge project.
-4. **Upload Reference Image**: Download and import the provided reference image.
-5. **Calibrate Distance**: Measure the indicated line in the layout.
-This step is mandatory for valid submissions.
-6. **Start Optimizing**: Improve both SCI and YTI metrics.
-Your score will be the average improvement of both metrics.
-For example, if you improve the SCI by 10% concerning the starter layout and the YTI improves by 20%, your score will be 0.5 * (10 + 20) = 15.
-Your score will be the average improvement of both metrics.
-7. **Propose Additional Metrics**: If time permits, we will implement proposed additional metrics for evaluation.
-Approved metrics will be used for all participants.